Inventory of Elizabeth I: Costume inventories

 Janet Arnold published an annotated wardrobe inventory now in the British Library, (Stowe MS 557), consulting also a duplicate copy at the National Archives, and another inventory held by the Folger Shakespeare Library, MS V. b.72.
 The inventory includes some of the queen's jewels.

 Janet Arnold also published a surviving wardrobe book which records gifts, fabrics issued to the gentlewomen who made Elizabeth's hoods, and losses of jewelled buttons and aglets from her clothes.
-Entries were signed by the gentlewomen and chamberers and can be very detailed: Elizabeth lost a pendant pearl from one three fish that comprised a jewel called the "monster while visiting Wanstead Park on 25 February 1584.
+Entries were signed by the gentlewomen and chamberers and can be very detailed: Elizabeth lost a pendant pearl from one of three fish that comprised a jewel called the "monster while visiting Wanstead Park on 25 February 1584.